c0def0rc0ffee/CopyPasta/README.md

    - **Duplicate Handling**: Choose how to handle existing files (overwrite, skip, or ask for each file).
    - **Logging**: Enable CSV or JSON logging and set the output paths.
    - **Buffer Size**: Choose a buffer size to balance transfer speed and memory use.
    - **Pause Duration**: Add a custom interval between file transfers if needed.
+I found this to be useful copying large volumes of small files.

 3. **Start Copying**:
    - Click **Copy** to start.
 Watch the progress bar as CopyPasta transfers your files with flavour!